luguoliang1/Docs-1/docs/en-us/development/[English]-KeyShard-API.md

 - v - the amount of transfer

 Returns:
-- the trasnfer transaction hash
+- the transfer transaction hash